Penis Burning: 8 Causes & How to Treat It

 In addition to the burning sensation, this type of friction can make the penis very red and painful, especially in the area of the glans.
 Due to the emergence of other symptoms, this cause can often be confused with a more serious problem, such as a sexually transmitted disease.

-What to do: Ideally, lubrication should always be used during sexual contact or masturbation, especially if a condom isn’t used.
+How to treat: Ideally, lubrication should always be used during sexual contact or masturbation, especially if a condom isn’t used.
 Proper genital hygiene will help to resolve the burning sensation.
 You should see your family doctor or urologist if the burning or other symptoms do not improve within 3 days or if a sexually transmitted disease is suspected.

 Imagem ilustrativa número 2